kkappner/berlin-city-directory/README.md

 9      3        57     Alexandrinenſtraße
 ```

 The algorithm did a reasonable job, though it failed to identify [Albrechtſtraße](https://digital.zlb.de/viewer/image/34115512_1880/1147/).
-If needed, this can be corrected manually, either by passing the desired string or by searching for a close match with a lower treshhold.
+If needed, this can be corrected manually, either by passing the desired string or by searching for a close match with a lower threshold.

 ```python
 >>> cdbook.pages[6].columns[5].lines[30]